Stuart Robert: Political career

 In 1991, Robert joined the Liberal Party.
 As he later explained to parliament, "I was motivated to action as I witnessed the diabolical consequences of the recession which, apparently, 'we had to have', the crippling interest rates and the very high level of industrial disputes which so adversely impacted on my family and many surrounding families.
 Through all of this turbulence, the urgency to ensure that this place [was] governed for all Australia and not just for sectional interests became self-evident."
 In 2007 Robert was elected to the House of Representatives representing the seat of Fadden.
 Two years later, on 8 December 2009, he was appointed Shadow Parliamentary Secretary for Defence.
 On 14 September 2010 he was promoted to Shadow Minister for Defence Science, Technology and Personnel.

 After the 2013 federal election Robert was appointed the Assistant Minister for Defence in the Abbott Government.
 After the change of prime minister in September 2015, he was appointed Minister for Veterans' Affairs, Minister for Human Services and Minister Assisting the Prime Minister for the Centenary of ANZAC with effect from 21 September 2015.

-Following his support for Scott Morrison’s successful bid to become Prime Minister in August 2018 Robert was appointed as Assistant Treasurer in the first Morrison Ministry.